scorttt/instagib/README.md

 - **Spark:**
 	- Explosive shots, Press Reload to launch an explosive projectile that detonates with a large radius when shot

+- **Lightning:**
+	- Short range laser

 - **Arc:**
-	- Reflective laser that bounces on surfaces decreasing in distance each bounce
+	- Laser that bounces on surfaces decreasing in distance each bounce

 - **Daybreak:**
 	- Delayed cylinder shaped vertical explosion that ignores all surfaces